 The nontransmitter ID when the frame is a broadcast addressed frame transmitted by the WUR AP identified by the nontransmitted ID when dot11MultiBSSIDImplemented is true (see 29.5.6 (Nontransmitter ID)).

-The ID field of the VL WUR Wake-up frame contains a WUR group ID when the frame is group addressed to one or more WUR non-AP STAs that are identified by the WUR IDs included in the Frame Body field and belong to the group identified by the WUR group ID (see 29.5.4 (WUR Group ID)).
+The ID field of the VL WUR Wake-up frame contains a WUR group ID and the frame is group addressed to one or more WUR non-AP STAs that are identified by the WUR IDs included in the Frame Body field and belong to the group identified by the WUR group ID (see 29.5.4 (WUR Group ID)). (#3261)

 The Type Dependent Control field of a WUR Wake-up frame contains the Counter subfield and the Sequence Number subfield as defined in 9-993e (Type Dependent Control field of WUR Wake-up frame).